 Applicants to Nichols College are considered for admission as soon as their application files are completed.
-Applicants for full-time day admissions should submit the Common Application.
+With Nichols College being a member of the Common Application, applicants for full-time day admissions can submit a completed Common Application through www.commonapp.org.
 Applicants will need to submit the following to complete requirements for their application:

-- A completed Common Application through www.commonapp.org.
-The application fee is waived for all students who participate in LEAP, apply by December 1, attend a campus tour, or have an alumni fee waiver.
-Additional fee waiver options are available; please refer to nichols.edu for more information, or email admissions@nichols.edu - Have secondary school transcript(s) sent directly to the College or uploaded to Common App.
+- 1. A completed application form. - 2.
+Have secondary school transcript(s) sent directly to the College or uploaded to Common App.
 Preliminary evaluation can be done with an unofficial transcript.
-Home-school students should submit a self-certified transcript.
+Home-school students should submit a self-certified transcript as outlined in the Home-schooled Students section below.
 Transcripts must show grades 9-11.
 The office of Admissions may request additional grades as deemed necessary by a member of the staff.
 Once an applicant decides to enroll, a final official secondary school transcript, including date of graduation, is required before a student may begin classes. - 3.
-Nichols has adopted a Test Optional policy.
-For applicants choosing to submit their test scores, unless required to submit a proof of English proficiency (International applicants), we accept both the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Test (ACT) of the American College Testing Program.
-In order to have test scores sent directly to Nichols College, enter our code as 3666 for SAT tests or 1878 for ACT tests. - 4.
+Nichols has adopted a Test Optional policy (exclusions apply).
+For students who would like their test scores considered, we accept both the SAT of the College Entrance Examination Board and the American College Test (ACT) of the American College Testing Program.
+In order to have test scores sent directly to Nichols College, the applicant must enter our code as 3666 for SAT tests or 1878 for ACT tests.
+Applicants from countries where their education is not in English are required to submit a proof of English proficiency as outlined in the International Student section below. - 4.
 A minimum of one academic recommendation from a guidance counselor or teacher. - 5.
 A personal essay with a topic of their choosing.

-Items such as a letter of recommendation, essay, or fee may be waived at the discretion of the Office of Admissions.
+Items such as the letter of recommendation or essay may be waived at the discretion of the Office of Admissions.